Inner join

 Sales: This table includes the fields Date, CountryID, and Units.
 CountryID is a whole number value that represents the unique identifier from the Countries table.

-Countries: This is a reference table with the fields id and Country.
-The id field represents the unique identifier for each record.
+Countries: This table is a reference table with the fields ID and Country.
+The ID field represents the unique identifier for each record.

-In this example, you'll merge both tables, with the Sales table as the left table and the Countries table as the right one.
-The join will be made between the following columns.
+In this example, you merge both tables, with the Sales table as the left table and the Countries table as the right one.
+The join is made between the following columns.

 Field from the Sales table | Field from the Countries table |